Jumper42/exam-scheduler-django/README.md

 # exam-scheduler-django
-Building Exam Management system for school project
+Building an Exam Management system for school project